Reverse Time Migration

 Software for accelerated processing of RTM

-Reverse Time Migration (RTM) is the current ‘state-of-the-art’ in seismic imaging.
+Reverse Time Migration (RTM) is an advanced migration method for seismic depth imaging.
 The strength of RTM stems from the fact that it fully respects the two-way acoustic wave equation, thus improving imaging in areas where complex geology violates the assumptions made in Kirchhoff or one-way wave equation migrations.
 Until recently, RTM’s widespread use was severely hindered by the enormous computing resources required to process the data.
 This computational bottleneck is now cleared with Acceleware’s AxRTM™ solution.

 AxRTM provides the core numerical functionality of Reverse Time Migration as a library that can be integrated into an existing seismic processing framework.
 AxRTM has a modular architecture supporting a variety of integrator-specific functionality, and currently supports both optimized multi-core CPU and NVIDIA GPU hardware.

 Features and Specifications

 The table below shows major components of the AxRTM library.
 The architecture of AxRTM is designed to allow for the addition of geophysical functionality in a modular fashion.
 This allows an Integrator who has their own RTM expertise to incorporate their proprietary methods above and/or into the API.

 Currently supported hardware is Intel/AMD multi-core CPU and NVIDIA GPUs.
 Support for future computational hardware was part of the fundamental design of the AxRTM library, meaning that adopting a new hardware platform in the future will not require any changes to the overlying RTM application.

 Move the mouse over the picture to show how isotropic imaging of this anisotropic dataset fails to image the salt flanks and mis-positions the sub-salt sediments.
 In the TTI image, the salt flanks are clearly defined and the sediments imaged right up to the salt boundary.